 We evaluate the carrying amount of our proved natural gas, NGLs, and oil properties for impairment on a geological reservoir basis whenever events or changes in circumstances indicate that a property's carrying amount may not be recoverable.
-Under GAAP for successful efforts accounting, if the carrying amount exceeds the estimated undiscounted future net cash flows (measured using futures prices), we would estimate the fair value of our properties and record an impairment charge for any excess of the carrying amount of the properties over the estimated fair value of the properties.
-Given the rapid decline in the market prices of natural gas, NGLs, and oil that occurred during the fourth quarter of 2014 and lower price environment that continued through 2016, at the end of each quarter during 2016 we compared estimated undiscounted future net cash flows using futures pricing for our Utica and Marcellus Basin properties to the carrying value of those properties.
-Estimated undiscounted future net cash flows have exceeded the carrying value at the end of each quarter, including at December 31, 2016, and thus, no further evaluation of the fair value of the properties for impairment is required under GAAP.
-As a result, we have not recorded any impairment expenses associated with our Utica and Marcellus Basin proved properties during the year ended December 31, 2016.
-Additionally, we did not record any impairment expenses for proved properties during the years ended December 31, 2014 and 2015.
+Under GAAP for successful efforts accounting, if the carrying amount exceeded the estimated undiscounted future net cash flows (measured using futures prices), we would estimate the fair value of our properties and record an impairment charge for any excess of the carrying amount of the properties over the estimated fair value of the properties.
+Due to the lower commodity price environment at December 31, 2017, we compared estimated undiscounted future net cash flows using futures pricing for our Utica and Marcellus Shale properties to the carrying values of those properties.
+Estimated undiscounted future net cash flows exceeded the carrying values at December 31, 2017, and thus, no further evaluation of our proved properties for impairment is required under GAAP.
+As a result, we have not recorded any impairment expenses associated with our Utica and Marcellus Basin proved properties during the year ended December 31, 2017.
+Additionally, we did not record any impairment expenses for proved properties during the years ended December 31, 2015 and 2016.

 Based on current future commodity prices, we currently do not anticipate having to record any impairment charge for our proved properties in the near future.
-We estimate that if strip prices were to decline by approximately \$0.75 per Mcf for gas and by approximately \$7.50 per barrel for oil from future pricing levels at December 31, 2016, estimated future net revenues for our Utica properties would approximate the carrying amount of the properties and further evaluation of the fair value of those properties would be required in order to determine if an impairment charge would be necessary under GAAP.
-For our Marcellus properties, strip pricing would have to decline by more than \$0.75 per Mcf and \$7.50 per barrel of oil from year end 2016 levels before further evaluation of those properties would be required in order to determine if an impairment charge would be necessary under GAAP.
+We estimate that if strip prices were to decline by approximately \$0.50 per Mcf for gas and by approximately \$5.00 per barrel for oil from future pricing levels at December 31, 2017, estimated future net revenues for our Utica properties would approximate the carrying amount of the properties and further evaluation of the fair value of those properties, strip pricing would have to decline by more than \$0.75 per Mcf and \$7.50 per barrel of oil from year-end 2017 levels before further evaluation of those properties would be necessary under GAAP.
 We are unable, however, to predict commodity prices with any greater precision than the futures market.